 Flow Metrics for ITSM

 Flow Metrics of a different kind existed previously only in the project management world.
-For ITSM, the Focus Framework's TOFT tool-based practices introduce them for the first time.
+For ITSM, the Focus Framework's tool-based practices for Flow Management introduce them for the first time.

-TOFT practices are all built upon, and produce, many Flow Metrics.
+Flow Management is built upon, and produces, many Flow Metrics.
 They remove all 21 common operational issues affecting IT support.
 They provide detailed team and service performance knowledge reflecting actual service experience outcomes, and they add many new managerial capabilities.

 There are two kinds.